madfam-io/plinto/docs/design/POLAR_INTEGRATION_DESIGN.md

 **Goal**: Use our own Polar plugin for our billing

 **Tasks**:
-1. ✅ Integrate Plinto Polar plugin into Plinto demo app
+1. ✅ Integrate Janua Polar plugin into Janua demo app
-2. ✅ Use Plinto auth for our own platform
+2. ✅ Use Janua auth for our own platform
 3. ✅ Document learnings and improvements
 4. ✅ Create case study

 **Success Criteria**:
-- Plinto uses its own Polar plugin
+- Janua uses its own Polar plugin
 - Real-world validation complete
 - Case study published